About this tutorial

 report_info <- list(

-omics_data_type = "PTX",
+omics_data_type = "PPTX",

-data_description = "Proteomics data of CHO cells",
+data_description = "Phosphoproteomics data of CHO cells",

 data_collection_date = "February 2024",